sadrayavar/DoS_testing_framework/README.md

 ## Website

-The website has 3 pages for any Hardware resources that are involved in a typical DoS attack:
+The website has 3 pages for the hardware resources involved in a typical DoS attack:

 - Bandwidth
 - CPU